Chart Color Schemes

 AreaSearch assessment of residential development activity positions Lennox Head - Skennars Head among the top 25% of areas assessed nationwide

 Lennox Head - Skennars Head has recorded approximately 137 residential properties granted approval annually.
-Over the past five financial years, from FY21 to FY25, around 685 homes have been approved, with an additional 16 approved in FY26 so far.
-On average, about 1.8 new residents arrive per new home each year over these five years, indicating balanced supply and demand creating stable market conditions.
+Over the past five financial years, from FY21 to FY25, around 685 homes were approved, with an additional 16 approved so far in FY26.
+On average, about 1.8 new residents per year arrive for each new home constructed over these five years, indicating a balanced supply and demand dynamic that supports stable market conditions.

-The average expected construction cost value of new dwellings is $441,000, slightly above the regional average, suggesting a focus on quality developments.
+The average expected construction cost of new dwellings is $744,000, suggesting developers target the premium market segment with higher-end properties.
 This financial year has seen $4.8 million in commercial approvals registered, reflecting the area's residential character.
-Compared to the Rest of NSW, Lennox Head - Skennars Head has 150.0% more construction activity per person, indicating robust developer interest and greater choice for buyers.
-Recent construction comprises 63.0% detached dwellings and 37.0% townhouses or apartments, expanding medium-density options across various price brackets.
-With around 85 people per approval, Lennox Head - Skennars Head reflects a developing area with population forecasts indicating a gain of 2,019 residents by 2041.
+Compared to the rest of NSW, Lennox Head - Skennars Head has 150% more construction activity per person, demonstrating robust developer interest and greater choice for buyers.
+Recent construction comprises 63% detached dwellings and 37% townhouses or apartments, expanding medium-density options across various price brackets.
+With around 85 people per approval, Lennox Head - Skennars Head is a developing area with population forecasts indicating an increase of 2,019 residents by 2041.

 Frequently Asked Questions - Development